 Her husband returns home from worship and she is left to wonder at all that God has called her to.
 Elizabeth draws herself into seclusion.
 Many great theological minds have speculated at Elizabeth’s reasoning behind her seclusion.
 Was she protecting her pregnancy, possibly having faced many miscarriages and not wanting to endure another?
 Was she afraid to tell people too soon?
 Or was she considering the most impactful and timely way to reveal such a mighty act of God?

 A daughter of Aaron, Elizabeth would have been very knowledgeable of the ways of the priesthood.
 Seclusion was not something she would have done out of fear or doubt, but as a rhythm of holiness.
-In my understanding of the priesthood, seclusion was used in two ways: for those unclean to separate from society in pursuit of healing, cleansing, repentance–to return to the community while and clean; and for newly dedicated priests to spend a short time separated before starting their service.
+In my understanding of the priesthood, seclusion was used in two ways: for those unclean to separate from society in pursuit of healing, cleansing, repentance–to return to the community whole and clean; and for newly dedicated priests to spend a short time separated before starting their service.

 Elizabeth would see her isolation through the lens of God’s calling.
 “Thus the Lord has done for me in the days when he looked on me, to take away my reproach among people” [Luke 1:25, ESV].
 You see, she had spent a lifetime in the depths.
 She was considered blameless before God, but the whispers of her barrenness haunted her.
 Failure shadowed her even as her strength of character shone with righteousness.
 Now God has removed her shame!
 Human instinct (maybe I speak only for myself) would be to rub it in her accusers faces, take her newly formed bump and show those young women how wrong they were about her.